madmonk13/covid_ww_levels/README.md

 Data provided by https://www.cdc.gov/nwss/rv/COVID19-nationaltrend.html

 Todo:

-Better styling

-Color coding levels?

-Update styling for desktop vs mobile.
+Current styling is optimized for mobile.
+Desktop layout has yet to be determined.